 Most of the windows are double glazed and have aluminum frames with a thermal break.
 The glass-toframe seals are in fair condition.
+The operable window weather seals are in fair condition, showing little evidence of excessive wear.
 Exterior doors have aluminum frames and are in fair condition with undamaged door seals.
 Degraded window and door seals increase drafts and outside air infiltration.